AleksPh/AleksPh/README.md

 ---

 ## 🎯 Goals
-I aim to grow into a **Marketing Data Analyst**, mastering BI tools, advanced analytics, and data-driven decision-making to optimize marketing performance and business outcomes.
+I aim to advance my career as a Data Analyst by deepening expertise in BI tools, marketing analytics, and automation, contributing to data-driven decision-making and business growth.

 ---